- 2013-2014 Student Handbook

 III.
 Adjudication Under University Policy

-Incidents of hate crimes or bias-related incidents will be subject to investigation and procedures according to existing University policy, including the Code of Student Conduct and the Policy on Harassment.
-If the results of a hate crime or bias-related incident investigation warrant the initiation of conduct charges and a conduct hearing, all such cases will be advanced for consideration in the hearing schedule of the Conduct Body, which is defined in 2.1.7 of the Code of Student Conduct.
+Incidents of hate crimes or bias-related incidents will be subject to investigation and procedures according to existing University policy, including the Community Standards and the Policy on Harassment.
+If the results of a hate crime or bias-related incident investigation warrant the initiation of conduct charges and a conduct hearing; all such cases will be advanced for consideration in the hearing schedule of the Conduct Body, which is defined in 2.1.7 of the Community Standards.

 Absent mitigating circumstances, once the Conduct Body determines that a Student has committed a bias-related incident, the Student will normally receive a minimum sanction of separation from the University for one semester.

 A member of the University community accused of a hate crime may be charged both within the scope of University policy and procedures and in the criminal justice system.
-Even if criminal justice authorities or the victim choose not to prosecute, the University may pursue disciplinary action through the Code of Student Conduct.
-See 2.8 of the Code of Student Conduct.
+Even if criminal justice authorities or the victim choose not to prosecute, the University may pursue disciplinary action through the Community Standards.
+See 2.8 of the Community Standards.

 IV.
 Response Protocols